gonzrb/aws-certified-solutions-architect-associate/26-SNS.md

 2- Benefits:

 - Instantaneous, push-based delivery (no polling)
-- Simple APIs and easy tintegration with applciations
+- Simple APIs and easy tintegration with applications
 - Flexible message delivery over multiple transport protocols
 - Inexpensive, pay-as-you-go model with no up-front costs
 - Web-based AWS Management Console offers the simplicity of a point-and-click interface